Marbanz/HusqvarnaAutoMower-BLE/README.md

 This is an unofficial, reverse-engineered Husqvarna Automower Connect BLE library.
 It allows you to connect to and control an Automower without requiring any accounts, cloud services, or network connections.

-This library was originally developed by **@alistair23**, but it is now being maintained and further developed.
-The current focus is on integrating and testing with a **Gardena Sileno Minimo 250**, though it should still work with other Automower models.
-If you are able to test it on different models, please do so and report your results.
+This library was originally developed by **@alistair23**.
+This fork enhances integration with Home Assistant via the HACS custom integration [HACS-husqvarna_automower_ble](https://github.com/Marbanz/HACS-husqvarna_automower_ble).

 Details on the original reverse-engineering process are available here:
 [Reverse Engineering Automower BLE](https://www.alistair23.me/2024/01/06/reverse-engineering-automower-ble)